Thanatoast8/Seldom_Game/readme.md

 ## SELDOM README
 This game is basically a tech demo.
-It was made for creator week //LINK THIS IS NOT A COMPLETE GAME.
+It was made for creator week https://naoamaya.tumblr.com/post/622525685827862528/naoamaya-creator-week-24th-31st-july-hello <br>
+THIS IS NOT A COMPLETE GAME.
 It will never be.
 This was made just to see if I can make a working prototype in a week.

 All of the art assets, UI elements and Code was made by me.